Articles | Volume 70, issue 2

 Short summary

-This study explored the impact of landslides on their topography using a landscape evolution model called ‘Hyland’, which enables long-term topographical analysis.
+Hyland, which enables long-term topographical analysis.
 Our finding reveal that landslides are concentrated at two specific elevations over time and predominantly affect the highest and steepest slopes, particularly along ridges and crests.
-This study is part of the large question about the origin of the erosion acceleration during the Quaternary.
+This study is part of a broader question concerning the origin of accelerated erosion during the Quaternary period.

 Hélène Tissoux, Magali Rizza, Claire Aupart, Gilles Rixhon, Pierre G. Valla, Manon Boulay, Philippe Lach, and Pierre Voinchet